Princeton-HCI/cos-atproto-pds/bluesky-pds/README.md

 ---

-### Install Postgres on the VM
+### Install Postgres on the Database VM

-SSH into the second VM and run the following:
+SSH into the second VM (the database one) and run the following:

 ```bash
 sudo apt update